Continuing the theme from previous posts, in this article we will be taking a look at Amy’s impact and influence on popular culture.

 Other British shows like Torchwood, Sherlock, Downton Abbey and Top Gear have also enjoyed success in America in the following years.

 In this respect Amy WInehouse can really be seen as The Beatles of the 00’s.
 I am not saying that Amy’s influence could ever compare to The Beatles overall.
 No one can compare to the Beatles in terms of impact and influence, and I doubt anyone ever really will come close to matching their success.
-I am also not saying that the current invasion is as large as the one from the 60’s either.

 However Amy’s role though on a smaller scale was the same in her generation as The Beatles was in their generation.
 Both the Beatles and Amy made it big in America in a time when it was very difficult for a British artist to enjoy success over there, and both laid down the template for the others who followed in their wake.